Paris Saint-Germain FC ownership and finances

 PSG's Neymar, Kylian Mbappé and Lionel Messi in 2021.

-Paris Saint-Germain FC were initially fan-owned and had 20,000 members.
-The club was run by board members Guy Crescent, Pierre-Étienne Guyot and Henri Patrelle.
-A group of wealthy French businessmen, led by Daniel Hechter and Francis Borelli, would then buy the club in 1973.
-PSG changed hands in 1991, when Canal+ took over, and then again in 2006, with the arrival of Colony Capital.
-Qatar Sports Investments (QSI) have been the majority owners of PSG since 2011, currently holding 87.5% of the shares.
-Arctos Partners owns the remaining 12.5%.
+Paris Saint-Germain FC were initially fan-owned, with around 20,000 members under a non-profit association governed by 1901 French law (Association PSG).
+The club was led by board members Guy Crescent, Pierre-Étienne Guyot and Henri Patrelle.
+In 1973, a group of French businessmen led by Daniel Hechter and Francis Borelli took control of the club.
+PSG changed ownership in 1991 when Canal+ created a professional sports company (SASP) structure, followed by another takeover in 2006 by Colony Capital.
+Since 2011, Qatar Sports Investments (QSI) have been the majority owners, currently holding 85.9% of shares, with Arctos Partners (12.5%) and Boardroom (1.6%) holding the remainder.